Investing is one of the most exciting topics, especially if you are a teenager and the world ahead of you is wide open.

 Mutual funds can be structured in multiple different ways.
 These funds can be actively traded and professionally managed by investment advisors.
 Mutual funds can also offer a more passive strategy such as investing in a market index.

-Mutual fund investing pools funds together from a number of investors, and invests in a group of stocks or bonds.
+Mutual fund investing pools funds together from several investors and invests those funds in a group of stocks or bonds.
 These funds then distribute capital gains or dividends to the mutual fund holders once they are earned.
-Mutual funds all have differences in fee structure and investment strategy so make sure to do your due diligence before investing.
+Mutual funds all have different fee structures and investment strategies so make sure to do your due diligence before investing.

 ETFs or exchange-traded funds can offer a small minimum investment and low fees.
 You always have the option to sell these funds any time you need them.
 Exchange-traded funds (ETFs) trade on exchanges similar to stocks and provide more liquidity or the ability to buy and sell.

 Many ETFs are also index funds.
-These are the traded funds that derive their value from an underlying market index.
-For example, there are index funds that track the S&P 500 U.S. Large Cap Index.
+These are funds that derive their value from underlying market portfolios.
+For example, there are index funds that track the S&P 500 U.S. Large Cap stocks.
 Index funds can offer a simple way to create diversification within your portfolio.

 Have you ever heard of a robo-advisor?

-Well, this is the new type of investment platform that is gaining in popularity.
+Well, this is the new type of investment platform that is growing in popularity.
 A robo-advisor will help make investment decisions for you.
-Typically they will ask you questions about your risk tolerance, time horizon and overall objective.
-Robo-adivosrs make recommendations based on the answers to these questions and your current financial situation.
+Typically they will ask you questions about your risk tolerance, time horizon, and overall objective.
+Robo-advisors make recommendations based on the answers to these questions and your current financial situation.

-An overall investment strategy such as your expected time horizon, estimated risk and expected return is an important first step before you invest.
+An overall investment strategy including your expected time horizon, estimated risk, and expected return is an important first step before you invest.

-Long term investing also gives you the opportunity to earn significant returns over time.
-Most of the time, the longer you are invested the more potential you have to make money.
-For example, a $10,000 investment in the S&P 500 in 2000 would be worth $31,200 in 2020, adjusted for inflation.
+Long-term investing also gives you the opportunity to earn significant returns over time.
+Most of the time, the longer you are invested, the more potential you have to make money.
+For example, a $10,000 investment in the S&P 500 in 2000 would be worth $31,200 in 2021, adjusted for inflation.

 Over time, even a small investment can result in a fair amount of growth especially if held long term.
 However, beginners should understand investing involves taking on risk.
 All investments have risk and some even come with the possibility of losing it all.
 While this is scary, these risks can be mitigated by diversifying your portfolio.